 - Trial counsel for health care company in a legal and actuarial malpractice case against its pension design and actuarial consultants and its benefits lawyers arising from the design, implementation, and administration of a Cash Balance Pension Plan that led to a class action against the company

-- Counsel to cryogenic freezer manufacturer sued by 60-plus sperm donors over alleged freezer failure
+- Counsel to component supplier to cryogenic freezer manufacturer in lawsuit over alleged freezer failure

 - Counsel to national health care company in defense of legacy liability asbestos claims